oclint/oclint-docs/rules/basic.rst

 **Since: 0.7**

+**Name: misplaced null check**

 The null check is misplaced.
-In C and C++, sending a message to a null pointer could crash the app.
+In C and C++, sending a message to a null pointer could crash the program.
 When null is misplaced, either the check is useless or it's incorrect.

 This rule is defined by the following class: `oclint-rules/rules/basic/MisplacedNullCheckRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/basic/MisplacedNullCheckRule.cpp>`_